[Learn Korean E37] “-(으)ㄹ+noun”, “(으)ㄴ/는/(으)ㄹ 것 같다”

 안녕하세요. 토미입니다!

-And by today, we have finally finished learning all the noun modifiers for verbs of past, present, and future tenses.
+Today, we have finally finished learning all the noun modifiers for past, present, and future tense verbs.

 그럼 시작할게요.